-Perfect shots forever: 40 years of NCAA tournament buzzer-beaters
+Perfect shots forever: 40 years of men’s NCAA tournament buzzer-beaters

 The clock shows 0:00, the ball remains airborne, and the term “buzzer-beater” has long since joined the lexicon of an eccentric land.
 And that ball’s destination can affect the jobs of coaches, the legacies of players, the lifetime statistics of programs, the coveted chance to remain in the bracket for at least a few more days, all of it.